Looking for cute nicknames for your girlfriend, boyfriend, or kids? Here’s your master list of cute nicknames from around the world.

 Spanish is known as a passion-infused language, so there's no shortage of cute nicknames in Spanish!

-Spanish has some creative pet names, such as mi perrito (“my puppy”), mi cielito (“my little heaven”), and amorcito (“little love”).
+There are some creative Spanish nicknames, such as mi perrito (“my puppy”), mi cielito (“my little heaven”), and amorcito (“little love”).

 Spanish has plenty of cute nicknames for girls and boys, too.
-The most popular are chiquito and chiquita (“little boy” and “little girl”), or chulo and chula (“cutie”).
-You could address older kids, or even your friends, as chica and chico.
+The most popular are:

 Examples of how you can use them: